-However, we remark that the model-predicted magnification and time delay values are much more sensitive to the modelling assumptions and considered constraints, and thus to systematic uncertainties.
-Magnifications and time delays of the multiple images of a source do indeed depend on the local details, close to the multiple image observed positions, of a lens total mass density distribution.
-This is illustrated in Figure \ref{fig:magzqso}, where we compare the magnification and Fermat potential (or the arrival time-delay surface) contours, for a source at the position and redshift of the QSO, obtained from the two best-fit \texttt{ES-Model} and \texttt{NoES-Model-zspec} models.
+However, we remark that the model-predicted magnification and time-delay values are much more sensitive to the modelling assumptions and considered constraints, and thus to systematic uncertainties.
+Magnifications and time delays of the multiple images of a source do indeed depend on the local details, close to the multiple-image-observed positions, of a lens total mass density distribution.
+This is illustrated in Fig. \ref{fig:magzqso}, where we compare the magnification and Fermat potential (or the arrival time-delay surface) contours for a source at the position and redshift of the QSO, obtained from the two best-fit \texttt{ES-Model} and \texttt{NoES-Model-zspec} models.
 Clearly, they provide significantly different predictions.
-In particular, we find that the model-predicted time delays between the QSO multiple image pairs A and B, and A and C, that have measured time delays \citep{Dahle2015, Dyrland2019}, can vary by factors of approximately 1.4 and 1.5, respectively.
-When different priors on the $y$ coordinate value of the DM cluster-scale halo are adopted, we obtain similar variations on the model-predicted time delays, showing how sensitive to the modelling details these quantities are.
-Therefore, we stress that if one is interested in magnifications and time delays, it is not possible to distinguish among the different predictions of disparate models that can reproduce similarly well the observed positions of a set of \textit{point-like} multiple images.
-We thus report similar findings to those presented in \citetalias{Acebron2022}, in the sense that cluster SL models with comparable rms and statistical estimator values, referring to the positions only of multiple images, can provide contrasting values of predicted time delays, that would then turn into considerably different estimates of the Hubble constant.
-These results further emphasise the need to include the measured values and associated uncertainties of the time delays between the multiple images of a variable source as observational constraints for cluster lensing cosmological applications \citep[see e.g.,][]{Grillo2018, Grillo2020}.
+In particular, we find that the model-predicted time delays between the QSO multiple image pairs A and B and A and C, which have measured time delays \citep{Dahle2015, Dyrland2019}, can vary by factors of approximately 1.4 and 1.5, respectively.
+When different priors on the $y$ coordinate value of the DM cluster-scale halo are adopted, we obtain similar variations for the model-predicted time delays, showing how sensitive these quantities are to the modelling details.
+Therefore, we stress that if one is interested in magnifications and time delays, it is not possible to distinguish among the different predictions of disparate models that can reproduce the observed positions of a set of {point-like} multiple images similarly well.
+We thus report similar findings to those presented in \citetalias{Acebron2022}, in the sense that cluster SL models with comparable rms and statistical estimator values, referring to only the positions of multiple images, can provide contrasting values of predicted time delays, which would then result in considerably different estimates of the Hubble constant.
+These results further highlight the need to include the measured values and associated uncertainties of the time delays between the multiple images of a variable source as observational constraints for cluster lensing cosmological applications \citep[see e.g.][]{Grillo2018, Grillo2020}.